opsdroid/opsdroid/docs/examples/how-are-you.md

 All the matchers available in opsdroid can be imported from `opsdroid.matchers`.

 #### Decorators
 A matcher is meant to be used as a function decorator.
 The decorator allows opsdroid to understand the function, so we need to use this decorator and use the regex, that we wish opsdroid to react to.
+Below is the python code to get started.

 ```python
 from opsdroid.skill import Skill